What Is Breast Explantation?

 - Suspect you may be experiencing symptoms of breast implant illness, such as BIA-ALCL

-If you are wondering if breast implant removal is right for you, schedule a consultation with our board-certified plastic surgeon.
-Dr. Zemmel can help you determine if the procedure is right for you, or if an alternative option may be more appropriate.
+If you are wondering if breast implant removal is right for you, schedule a consultation with one of our board-certified plastic surgeons.
+Dr. Zemmel and Dr. Reddy can help you determine if the procedure is right for you, or if an alternative option may be more appropriate.

 What Is Breast Implant Illness?

 Breast implant illness (BII) is the name for a variety of symptoms women associate with having breast implants.
 Numerous studies have been performed on the safety of breast implants, and no scientific evidence has shown a direct link between implants and systemic conditions.
-That said, the symptoms some women experience are very real, which is why Dr. Zemmel does not take the concern of BII lightly.
+That said, the symptoms some women experience are very real, which is why Dr. Zemmel and Dr. Reddy do not take the concern of BII lightly.